Ee-Chee/Spiced-Academy-tabasco-curriculum/vuejs/README.md

 </div>
 ```

-`v-bind` is what is a called a _directive_, a special attribute that begins with `v-` and has a Javascript expression as its value.
+`v-bind` is what is called a _directive_, a special attribute that begins with `v-` and has a Javascript expression as its value.
 There are many [directives](https://vuejs.org/v2/api/#Directives) that Vue understands (it is also possible to create your own).
 For example, `v-if` can be used to render content conditionally and `v-for` can be used to render lists of items.

 ```js
 var app = new Vue({